bmen25124/SillyTavern-Magic-Translation/readme.md

 1.  **Configure Connection Profile:**
     *   Click the plug icon to open SillyTavern's API settings.
-    *   Create an connection profile.
+    *   Create a connection profile.
 This profile will be used to send translation requests to the LLM.

 2.  **Configure Translation Settings:**
     *   Go to the "Magic Translation" panel in the extension settings.